Psychologist · Harpist · Creator of the Tania Hart Method

 Individual Harp Session

 A 60-minute online consultation combining psychological dialogue with live harp.
 Two days later, you receive your personal melody as an audio file.
-Available worldwide via Zoom.
+Available worldwide via Zoom, as well as offline is we are in the same country.

 This session is suitable for: anxiety and overwhelm, emotional exhaustion and burnout, creative blocks, grief and loss, life transitions, the feeling of being stuck without knowing why, and times when life feels flat or directionless.